mabyre/DataMonitoring/README.md

 # Goals
 The aim of this project is to allow the user to build a Dashboard of graphics linked to his data through a web configuration interface.
-The user configures his charts and its connectors to the databases in order to display them in a published web page for those who thus access to the visualization of the data.
+The user configures his charts and its connectors to the databases in order to display them in a published web page for those who thus access to the data visualization.

 # Requirements
 * Visual Studio 2017/2019 Community